State Estimation Using Sparse DEIM and Recurrent Neural Networks: Numerical Results

 For each example, we numerically integrate the model in time from three different random initial conditions.
 The trajectory corresponding to the first initial condition is used to collect samples for computing the POD modes (cf. Section~\ref{sec:POD}) and the selection matrix (cf. Section~\ref{sec:CPQR}).
 The second trajectory is used for training the reservoir computing network (cf. Section~\ref{sec:RC_training}).
 The third trajectory is used for testing purposes.
 For the training and testing trajectories, the data is sampled every $\Delta t$ time units as reported in Table~\ref{tab:params}.
 In the forthcoming sections, only the results corresponding to the testing data are presented.
 Sampling data from three different trajectories demonstrates the robustness and generalizability of S-DEIM.
 In particular, it shows that the RC network can be trained on one trajectory and applied to a different trajectory as long as the attractor is ergodic.

 Finally, in this section, we report the relative error,

 where $\vc u$ is the true state, $\tilde{\vc u}$ is the estimation, and $\overline{\vc u}$ is the empirical mean of the data set from which the POD modes are computed.
-Note that in the numerator, the mean cancels out and therefore it is more prudent to remove the mean from the denominator as well, in order to avoid misleadingly small relative errors.
+Note that in the numerator, the mean $\overline{\vc u}$ cancels out and therefore it is more prudent to subtract the mean from the denominator as well, as in equation~\eqref{eq:RE}.
+Otherwise, a large mean will result in misleadingly small relative errors.